softwaresaved/build_and_test_examples/jenkins/Hg.md

 Create a Mercurial repository
 -----------------------------

-If you don't have one already, create a Mercurial repository based on our Python examples in `$HOME/build_and_test_examples/python`:
+Create a Mercurial repository based on the Python examples in `$HOME/build_and_test_examples/python`:

 Create a Mercurial configuration file, `~/.hgrc` with content: